biolab/orange3/doc/widgets/unsupervised/mds.md

 ![image](images/MDS-zoo-stamped.png)

 1. The widget redraws the projection during optimization.
+Optimization is run automatically in the beginning and later by pushing *Start*.
     - **Max iterations**: The optimization stops either when the projection changes only minimally at the last iteration or when a maximum number of iterations has been reached.
     - **Initialization**: Randomize sets them to a random position; the initial positions are also random.
 Torgerson